Theory 1

 By considering these paired-up sequences and the effect of adding each new term one after the other, we obtain the following order relations:

-Now set and subtract from both sides:
+Now set M=N and subtract S2N1 from both sides:

-Now set and subtract from both sides:
+Now set M=N+1 and subtract S2N from both sides: